raidallaoua292/car-rental/README.md

 # Car Rental

 This is a car rental web application.
-It is a project for the course "Web Development" at the University of Applied Sciences in Salzburg.

 ## Technologies
 - [Next.js](https://nextjs.org/)